box/box-ui-elements/README.md

 ==========================================================================
 Box UI Elements are pre-built UI components that allow developers to add features of the main Box web application into their own applications.
 They can be used to navigate through, upload, preview, and select content stored on Box and are available both as React components and framework-agnostic JavaScript libraries.

+## Documentation
+Visit our [developer documentation](https://developer.box.com/docs/box-ui-elements) for detailed information on how to use and configure each UI Element.

+## Browser Support
+* Desktop Chrome, Firefox, Safari, Edge (latest 2 versions)
+* Limited support for Internet Explorer 11 (requires ES2015/Intl polyfill)
+* Mobile Chrome and Safari

+Box UI Elements require an ES2015-capable browser supporting Intl (ECMAScript Internationalization API).
+If your application supports Internet Explorer 11 or Safari 9, please include your favorite polyfill library or a service like polyfill.io to smartly load only the polyfills your users need.

+## Current Version
+* 1.0.1

+## Supported Locales
+`en-AU`, `en-CA`, `en-GB`, `en-US`, `da-DK`, `de-DE`, `es-ES`, `fi-FI`, `fr-CA`, `fr-FR`, `it-IT`, `ja-JP`, `ko-KR`, `nb-NO`, `nl-NL`, `pl-PL`, `pt-BR`, `ru-RU`, `sv-SE`, `tr-TR`, `zh-CN`, `zh-TW`

+Read the [developer documentation](https://developer.box.com/docs/box-ui-elements) for how to use different locales.

 ## Usage
-If you are not building a [React](https://facebook.github.io/react) based app, please follow the [documentation on our developer docs](https://developer.box.com/docs/box-ui-elements), which shows how to use the Box UI Elements as libraries via script includes.
-Continue reading below to import the components into your React based app.
-You can also refer to https://github.com/box/box-ui-elements-demo, which a very minimalistic React based app using the Explorer UI Element.
+The instructions below describe how to use the UI Elements in a [React](https://facebook.github.io/react) application.
+If you would like to include the language-agnostic libraries as scripts, refer to our [developer documentation](https://developer.box.com/docs/box-ui-elements).
+Continue reading below for how to import the UI Elements as components into your React application.
+You can also reference https://github.com/box/box-ui-elements-demo for a minimal React application using the Explorer UI Element.

 ## Installation
 `yarn add box-ui-elements` or `npm install box-ui-elements`

 ## Authentication
 We have designed the Box UI Elements in an authentication-type agnostic way.
 Whether you are using them for users who have Box accounts (Managed Users) or non-Box accounts (App Users), they should just work out of the box.
 They only expect an **access token** to be passed in for authentication.
-Please refer to the documentation links to learn more about authentication and generating access tokens.
+The [developer documentation](https://developer.box.com/docs/box-ui-elements) contains more information on how to generate and use these access tokens.

 ## CSS
-The Box UI Elements require their corresponding CSS stylesheet to render properly.
-If you import the CSS as shown in the examples below, you will require setting up webpack's style-loader / css-loader plugins to properly process the CSS.
-Alternatively, you can just include the CSS file (hosted versions can be found in the documentation links) in your apps's HTML without importing it into javascript.
+The Box UI Elements require their corresponding CSS stylesheets to render properly.
+You will need to set up Webpack's style-loader and css-loader in order to properly include the CSS like in the examples below.
+Alternatively, you can include the appropriate CSS files in your application's HTML without importing it in React.
+Links to hosted versions of these CSS files on the Box CDN can be found in the documentation links below.

 ## Components
 You can import the `ContentExplorer`, `ContentPicker`, `ContentUploader`, `ContentPreview` or `ContentTree`.
-Likewise, you can also import the `ContentPickerPopup`, `ContentUploaderPopup` or `ContentTreePopup` which are popup versions for the content picker, content uploader and content tree respectively.
+Similarly, you can also import the `ContentPickerPopup`, `ContentUploaderPopup` or `ContentTreePopup` which are popup versions for the Content Picker, Content Uploader and Content Tree, respectively.

 ## Content Explorer ([Documentation](https://developer.box.com/docs/box-content-explorer))